-- AWS SigV4: An AWS Signature Version 4 authenticating request is used to connect to the data source.
-AWS SigV4 requires an access key ID and a secret access key.
+- AWS Sigv4: An AWS Signature Version 4 authenticating request is used to connect to the data source.
+AWS Sigv4 requires an access key and a secret key.
 First specify the Region, and then enter the Access Key and Secret Key for authorization.
-For information on available Regions for AWS accounts, see Available Regions.
-For more on SigV4 authentication requests, see Authenticating Requests (AWS Signature Version 4).
+For information about available AWS Regions for AWS accounts, see Available Regions.
+For more about Sigv4 authentication requests, see Authenticating Requests (AWS Signature Version 4).

 When you select the authentication method, the applicable fields appear for the selected method.
 Enter the required details.

-You can also delete the data source connection from this page by selecting the check box to the left of the title and then choosing Delete 1 connection to the right of the search bar.
-Selecting multiple check boxes for multiple connections is also supported.
+- Delete the data source connection by selecting the check box to the left of the title and then choosing Delete 1 connection.
+Selecting multiple check boxes for multiple connections is supported.

 Editing and updating a data source connection

 To make changes to the data source connection, select a connection in the list on the Data Sources main page.
-The connection details window opens, as shown in the following image.
+The Connection Details window opens.

-To make changes to Connection Details, edit one or both of the Title and Description fields and choose Save changes in the lower-right corner of the screen.
+To make changes to Connection Details, edit one or both of the Title and Description fields and select Save changes in the lower-right corner of the screen.
 You can also cancel changes here.
-To change the Authentication Method, choose a different authentication method, enter your credentials if applicable, and then choose Save changes in the lower-right corner of the screen.
+To change the Authentication Method, choose a different authentication method, enter your credentials (if applicable), and then select Save changes in the lower-right corner of the screen.
 The changes are saved.

-When AWS SigV4 is the selected authentication method, you can update the credentials by choosing Update stored AWS credential.
+When AWS Sigv4 is the selected authentication method, you can update the credentials by selecting Update stored AWS credential.
 In the pop-up window, enter a new access key in the first field and a new secret key in the second field.
-Choose Update stored AWS credential in the pop-up window.
+Select Update stored AWS credential in the pop-up window.
 The new credentials are saved.
-Choose Test connection in the upper-right corner of the screen to confirm that the connection is valid.
+Select Test connection in the upper-right corner of the screen to confirm that the connection is valid.

 Creating an index pattern

-Index patterns allow you to access the OpenSearch data that you want to explore.
-An index pattern selects the data to use and allows you to define the field properties.
-Learn how to load your own data and create an index pattern following these steps.
+Use index patterns to access the OpenSearch data that you want to explore.
+Learn how to load your own data and create an index pattern in the following steps.
 This tutorial uses the preconfigured index pattern

-In the Dashboards console, choose Index Patterns > Create index pattern, as shown in the following image.
+- In the Dashboards console, choose Index Patterns and then Create index pattern.

 - Choose Use external data source connection.

-Start typing in the Search data sources field to search for the data source you created earlier and then select the data source and Next step, as shown in the following image.
+- Start typing in the Search data sources field to search for the data source you created earlier, select the data source, and then select Next step.

-Add an Index pattern name to define the index pattern and then choose Next step, as shown in the following image.
+- Add an Index pattern name to define the index pattern and then choose Next step.

-Select an option for the Time field and then choose Create index pattern, as shown in the following image.
+- Choose an option for the Time field and then select Create index pattern.

 Before you start searching for data, set up the time filter.
 The sample index pattern used for this tutorial contains time-based data.
 You can set a time filter that displays only the data within a specified time range, and you can choose the time filter to change the time range or select a specific time range in the histogram.

-- In the Dashboards console, choose Discover and confirm that the index pattern being used is
+- In the Dashboards console, select Discover and confirm that the index pattern being used is

-- Choose the calendar icon to change the time field.
-The default is Last 15 minutes.
+- Select the calendar icon () to change the time field.
+The default time period is Last 15 minutes.

-To set the start and end times, choose the bar next to the time filter.
-In the popup, select Absolute, Relative, or Now and then specify the required options, as shown in the following image.
+- In the pop-up window, choose Absolute, Relative, or Now and then specify the date, for example, as shown in the following image.

 Selecting a time range from the histogram

-To select a time range for the histogram, you can do one of the following:
+To select a time range for the histogram, choose from the following options:

 - Select the bar that represents the time range you want to zoom in on.